 When a bullying incident sends twelve-year-old Nico Holland over the edge of a cliff into the icy waters of Still Cove, where no one ever goes, friends Tyler and Ella – and even ‘cool kid’ Opal -rush to his rescue… only to discover an island hidden in the swirling mists below.

 Shrouded by dense trees and murky tides, the island appears uninhabited, although the kids can’t quite shake … Continue reading →

 Fourteen-year-old Peter Green can’t remember how he died.

 All he has are his pajamas, a silk tie, and a one-way bus ticket to Mrs. Battisworth’s Academy and Haven for Unliving Boys and Girls, a strange and spooky school for dead orphans like himself.
-But that’s all he needs: the Unliving Academy has everything, from vampires in the hallways, to monsters in the cafeteria, to … Continue reading →
+But that’s all he needs: the Unliving Academy has everything, from vampires in the hallways, to monsters in … Continue reading →